Thrasherop/data_strucutres_tutorial/binary_search_trees.md

 ```

-The recursion return line is a little confusing, so let me explain it.
+The recursion section is a little confusing, so let me explain it.
 We want it to print the numbers in order.
 Thus we need to print everything to the left, the current node, and then the right.
 Thus, we recurse left, and assign that string to a variable.
 Then we get the string of the current node's value.
 Then we get the right branch and assign that string to a third variable.
 Finally, we concactinate all of those variables together, with spaces and assign that to `full_str`.
 We can then return `full_str`.
 This will successfully recurse, and return the full string.

 We can then test this code using the following: